ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 During iteration process each array element or object member is visited and its value — accessible via symbol `'@'` — or one of its descendants — uniquely defined by a relative path — is tested against a boolean expression `boolean-expr`.

-If the result is `true`, the current item, represented by `'@'`, is selected.
-In case of a `false` result, it is not.
+The current item is selected if and only if the result is `true`.

 ~~~~ abnf
 boolean-expr = *logical-expr